earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

   Message: method Insert not implemented
 ~~~

 How does that work?
 How can I call the method that I haven't implemented yet?
-Well, the `protoc` generated code contains `UnimplementedActivity_LogServer` which looks like this:
+Well, the `protoc` generated code contains `UnimplementedActivity_LogServer`, which looks like this:

 ~~~{.go captionb="api/v1/activity_grpc.pb.go"}
 // UnimplementedActivity_LogServer must be embedded to have forward compatible implementations.